Available with Defense Mapping license.

 - Click the Insert tab.

-- Click an insertion point on the layout where you want to insert the arrow.
+- Click an insertion point in the active layout to place the new Slope Guide.

-The topographic north arrow is added to the layout and remains active.
+The Slope Guide is added to the layout at the insertion point and remains selected.

-- Expand one of the following groups to open the Element pane:
+You can also expand one of the following groups from the Slope Guide contextual tab to open the Element pane:

 - Current Selection